-Call for concern is a new 24/7 service that helps patients, relatives and carers get direct access to senior clinicians if they are concerned that ward staff aren’t recognising that a patient’s condition may be getting worse.
+Call for concern is a 24/7 service that helps patients, relatives and carers get direct access to senior clinicians if they are concerned that ward staff aren’t recognising that a patient’s condition may be getting worse.
 This is only for patients staying in our hospitals.

 Clinical deterioration is detected by clinical staff every day, using their own skills, and knowledge as well as digital and other early warning systems.
 However, friends and relatives, as well as patients themselves, may spot ‘soft signs’ of deterioration before it becomes apparent to staff.